 A domain, or a domain name, is the address (also called link, URL) that people use to visit your website.
 This address appears in the address bar of your web browser (for example, Chrome, Firefox, Internet Explorer, or Safari) and it looks like https://example.com

 Here is a list of common terms about domains and their definitions:

 A domain name is the web address that people use to visit websites.
 The domain name appears in the address bar of a web browser and every domain is linked to a specific IP address.

 An IP address is a unique string of numbers that specifies the location of a server or a device on the internet.
 Computers communicate with one another with the help of IP addresses.

-Domain Name Systems (DNS) is a database where the domain names are stored.
+Domain Name Systems (DNS) is a database where domain names are stored.
 Every domain has its own DNS entry.
-This lets users to open websites without having to remember the IP addresses.
+This lets users open websites without having to remember their IP addresses.

 An A record is a DNS setting that checks if a domain name has a specific IP address associated with it.

-If you want to connect your domain to your Starter Site, check out our instructions.
+If you want to connect your domain name to your Starter Site, find out how in our instructions.

 A CNAME record is a DNS setting that points your subdomains like https://www.example.com to another domain name.